Chicken and Spinach Stuffed Peppers Easy Dinner Idea

 – Olive Oil and Aromatics: Use olive oil for cooking.
 Add onions and garlic for great flavor.

 These ingredients create a tasty and healthy meal.
 The mix of ground chicken and spinach makes for a balanced dish.
-You can find the full recipe for this dish to help you make it easily at home.

 Step-by-Step Instructions